-- the address where the meter reading was taken
+- the service address where the meter reading was taken

 - the date the meter reading was taken

-- your full name, mailing address and telephone number
+- your full name, telephone number and forwarding mailing address

-Please Note: The water meter is located inside the residence, outside meters are not used.
+Please Note: The water meter is located inside the residence (basement / crawl space) , outside meters are not used.